 5. Putting the ‘Slip’ in Slip ‘n Slide

-Arguably the most important component to an epic slip ‘n slide is the lubrication that makes the slipping and sliding possible!
+Arguably the most important component of an epic slip ‘n slide is the lubrication that makes the slipping and sliding possible!
 Many people use dish soap for more viscosity, but getting soap in your eyes can bring the fun to an end pretty quickly.

 Pro tip: Use tear-free baby soap to lubricate your slip ‘n slide, especially when kids are participating in the fun.

-Disclaimer: Americover Inc. hereby claims no responsibility or liability for personal injuries or damages that may occur during use of this product in this application.
+Disclaimer: Americover Inc. hereby claims no responsibility or liability for personal injuries or damages that may occur during the use of this product in this application.